 Stage seventeen.
 You have grown stronger and wiser than you were before.
 You know the signs to look out for in those real energy draining vampires that exist out there in our world.
 You are genuinely at peace and happy within yourself again.
 You are no longer interested in the abuse that they hurl.

 Stage eighteen.
 The narcissist no longer has any hold over you in any way, shape or form.
 Although you may think of that narcissist now and again, you know you were never to blame.
 You no longer want to see or contact them.
 You’re in control of your own life.
-The narcissist will always be in some form of strife.
+While the narcissist will always be in some form of strife.

-So as thinking about the narcissist becomes less and less, you know they have no feelings and do not care about anyone other than themselves.
+So as thinking about the narcissist becomes less and less, you know they have no genuine feelings and do not care about anyone other than themselves.
 Healing is evident within yourself.
 You see, that narcissist might reappear.
 To try and destroy everything you’ve gained.
 You are hoping never to see or hear from them again, now though you are wiser and so much stronger.
 Weak, you are no longer.

 So narcissists, well done, you won achieved everything you wanted.
 You messed with my head and my life in every single way.
 Savour your victory’s as they’ll never last because of you.
 I’m stronger and happier than the person I was in the past.
 You helped teach me who I am today, and you inspired me.
 So thank you for all the lessons you gave.
 Because in life now, I’m winning.
-Whereas you’ll always be stuck at the beginning, circling around again and again.
+Whereas you’ll always be stuck, stuck at the beginning, circling around again and again.
 In that empty soul, you have to which I’m not to blame.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media for more information on Overcoming Narcissistic Abuse.